How to Enjoy the Seafood We Love, While Protecting Our Oceans

 The United States is widely recognized as a world leader in sustainable fisheries management.
 Through science-based management plans regulated by NOAA, catch systems and aquaculture production which preserve fisheries for the future are created and managed.
 This prevents overfishing, rebuilds depleted stocks, and minimizes bycatch.
 In addition, choosing American seafood supports our regional economies, and reduces the carbon footprint of transporting your fish.

 Despite having more ocean under our control than any other country, over 85% of the seafood consumed in the U.S. is imported.
 Help turn that tide by choosing our domestic catch.
 Through Fulton Fish Market, you can support American fishermen and women and know that your seafood is being actively managed for future generations.

 If you’re familiar with factory farms, you may assume that farmed seafood is also bad for the environment.
 Not so!
 There are many types of aquaculture systems, and a properly designed operation will not impact wild ecosystems or rely on wild-caught fish as feed.
 When done well, farmed seafood is flavorful and healthy, on top of being resource efficient compared to land proteins.
 Farmed shellfish, for instance, is one of the most sustainable eating choices you can make, since bivalves require no feed, sequester carbon, and filter our watersheds.
 Furthermore, aquaculture creates jobs, and provides a valuable boost to local communities.

-Choose Fulton Fish Drop and be confident that your seafood is as safe and sustainable for the planet as it is delicious and healthy for your family.
+Choose Fulton seafood and be confident that your seafood is as safe and sustainable for the planet as it is delicious and healthy for your family.